 The daffodil symbolizes new beginnings because they are the first spring flowers to bloom right after the winter frost.
 The Latin name for daffodil is Narcissus, after the son of the river god from Greek mythology.
 Narcissus was celebrated for his beauty, be he was arrogant and loved himself too much.
 Some sources say while he was staring at his reflection in the river nymphs transformed him into a narcissus flower to get revenge for how he treated them.
 Others think he drowned trying to capture his reflection, and the flowers growing along the riverbed were named after him.
 Some even liken the nodding heads of daffodil flowers to Narcissus bending down and gazing at his reflection.

 Do you have a March birthday, or know someone that does?
-Check out JLF Spring Collection to find the perfect arrangement with Daffodils and make your flowers even more special!!
+Check out JLF Seasonal Collection to find the perfect arrangement with Daffodils and make your flowers even more special!!